The Kill and Killall commands in Linux: how to kill processes correctly

 andres 10081 0.3 0.7 666388 35004 ?
 Sl 11:21 0:00 /usr/bin/gedit --gapplication-service andres 10231 0.0 0.0 113020 2248 pts/0 S+ 11:24 0:00 grep --color=auto gedit

-Now we can kill the Gedit program associated with process ID 10081 (PDI) (as we can see in the output returned above) by simply running the following command:
+Now we can kill the Gedit program associated with the process ID 10081 (PID) (as we can see in the output returned above) simply by executing the following command:

 kill 10081